FiniteMonkeys/UpsideDownLEDs/README.md

 ### Step 2: Elixir

-Python's all well and good, but can I do the same thing using Elixir?
+Python's all well and good, but could I do the same thing using Elixir?

 Unlike Python, Raspbian doesn't come with Elixir installed.
-The available APT packages for Erlang and Elixir are out of date, so I'm going to build from source.
+The available APT packages for Erlang and Elixir are out of date, so I built fresh from source.

 ```bash
 # make sure the apt cache is up to date